 17 July 2018 - David Collier, a researcher specialising in anti-semitism, shared his experiences of what he discovered when he donned a keffiyeh and walked with the Israel haters.
 He provided a fascinating insight into the world of anti-Israel activism, based on several years of his 'undercover' research.

-5 July 2018 - The BBC's stock phrase is "The settlements are considered illegal under international law, though Israel disputes this."
+5 July 2018 - "Israeli Settlements and International Law." - The BBC's stock phrase is "The settlements are considered illegal under international law, though Israel disputes this."
 Natasha Hausdorff explored the application of public international law to the settlement reality in Israel and around the world, in order to cut through the misleading headlines.

 26 June 2018 - Joshua Kern spoke about Israel's contribution to International Criminal Law, analysing the contribution of the State of Israel to international criminal law from Nuremberg to the ICC.

-29 May 2018 - Daniel Berke and Joshua Kern gave a training course to help supporters of Israel who want to see the law enforced when others are involved in criminal conduct.
+29 May 2018 - "Legal Training for Activitsts" - Daniel Berke and Joshua Kern gave a training course to help supporters of Israel who want to see the law enforced when others are involved in criminal conduct.
 They explained what evidence is needed and how it should be collected and recorded, as well as explaining about criminal procedure and private prosecutions.

 17 May 2018 - We screened the documentary "A Letter from London" by Douglas Dalgleish and Melvyn Lipitch in London.
 This film explored Britain's central role in the creation of Israel and the reasons why Britain promised a “Homeland for Jews”.